VarboxInternational/docs/draft-records.md

 <a name="save-record-as-draft"></a>
 #### Save Record As Draft

-Once you've used the `IsDraftable` trait in your eloquent models and created the `draftd_at` column, you can save model records as drafts by using the `saveAsDraft()` method present on the `IsDraftable` trait.
+You can save model records as drafts using the `saveAsDraft()` method present on the trait.

 This means that besides the fact that the attributes you pass will be saved on that model record, the `drafted_at` column will also be populated with the current `datetime`.